amwebexpert/poc-mobile-python/README.md

 ```

 ### Step 3: Set up Toolchain environment (inside KivyBuilds)
 From your terminal navigate into KivyBuilds/ (or whatever you named it).
+This is important becuase toolchain environment is different from your venv.

 ```
-toolchain build kivy
-toolchain pip install kaki
-toolchain pip install kivymd
-toolchain pip install event_bus
+toolchain build python3 kivy pillow libffi ffpyplayer toolchain pip install kivymd kaki watchdog event_bus
 ```

-This will build all the dependencies including `python3`, `libffi`, etc.,
+This will build all the dependencies in your <i>toolchain environment</i>.
+veryify by typing `toolchain status` in your KivyBuilds folder.
+It will look different than if you do `toolchain status` anywhere else.

 ### Step 4: Create the Xcode project from your poc-mobile-python repo/project